Online Course » EC03 Extended Care - Communication

 Other Courses You May Be Interested In

-DD09 Developmental Disability - Crisis Intervention
+EC07 Extended Care - Crisis Intervention

 The purpose of this module to introduce you to the skills and knowledge needed to ensure safety and well-being for the individuals you support, your colleagues and yourself.
 Potential crisis situations are identified.
 This training does not endorse any specific physical interventions.

-This purpose of this module on health and safety is to introduce the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and safety issues and practices.
+This module on health and safety will introduce you to the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and basic good health practices.
+All of these are important in your work with children.